Privacy Policy

 To do this, we’ll analyse how you interact with us.
 For example, on our website we use both geographic and demographic information to let you know what’s happening in your local area and understand your interests.
 The personal information we collect includes transactional information for donations and event sign ups.

-Much of the information we collect is aggregated, which means we look at it as a whole rather than at an individual level.
+Much of the information we collect is aggregated, which means we look at it in summary form rather than at an individual level.
 However, we may also collect some personal data to personalise your experience, tailor our marketing campaigns to your interests, and ensure the website is functioning as we want it to.

-If you’ve agreed we can contact you for marketing purposes, we may also gather additional information about you from external sources, for example; updates to address and contact information, or publicly available information regarding your wealth, earnings and employment at an aggregate level.
+If you’ve agreed we can contact you for marketing purposes, or where legitimate interest applies, we may also gather additional information about you from external sources, for example; updates to address and contact information, or publicly available information regarding your wealth, earnings and employment at an aggregate level.

 We may sometimes use third parties to capture some of our data on our behalf, but only where we are confident that the third party will treat your data securely, in accordance with our terms and in line with the requirements set out in the GDPR.

-We may participate in Facebook’s ‘Custom Audiences’ programme which enables us to display adverts to our existing supporters when they visit Facebook.
-We provide your email address, mobile number and address to Facebook so they can determine whether you are a registered account holder with them.
+We may participate in Meta’s ‘Custom Audiences’ programme which enables us to display adverts to our existing supporters when they visit Facebook.
+We provide your email address, mobile number and address to Meta so they can determine whether you are a registered account holder with them.
 Our adverts may then appear when you access Facebook.
-Your data is sent in an encrypted format that is deleted by Facebook if it does not match with a Facebook account.
-Facebook’s data policy can be found here.
+Your data is sent in an encrypted format that is deleted by Meta if it does not match with a Meta account.
+Meta’s data policy can be found here.

 For more information click here.
-You can also read more here.
+Learn about your Meta ad preferences here.

 For further details, please see the ‘about Hotjar’ section of Hotjar’s support site.